CMCC-Foundation/ETICO/README.md

 $ python thai.py <BATHYMETRY_FILE> <CONFIG_FILE>
 ```

 Please remember to check that settings in the config file are correct.
-See `sample.conf` for an example.
+See `sample_tolle.conf` for an example.

 ## Code structure